syncfusion-content/blazor-docs/blazor/document-editor/table-of-contents.md

 ---
+layout: post
+title: Table Of Contents in Blazor DocumentEditor Component | Syncfusion
+description: Learn about Table Of Contents in Blazor DocumentEditor component of Syncfusion, and more details.
+platform: Blazor
+control: DocumentEditor
+documentation: ug
+---

+---
 title: "Table of contents"
 component: "Word processor"
 description: "Learn how to insert, edit, or update table of contents in Blazor Word processor."